-So, since extroversion is praised as strength, introversion must be a weakness.
+So, since extroversion is praised as a strength, introversion must be a weakness.

 The colours of this image make the true point, though: both human, two faces of the very same coin.